oyekanmiayo/go-notion/README.md

 #### Retrieve block children

 Returns a paginated array of child block objects contained in the block using the ID specified.
 In order to receive a complete representation of a block, you may need to recursively retrieve the block children of child blocks.
+Read more [here](https://developers.notion.com/reference/get-block-children).

 ```go
 client := notion.NewClient(http.DefaultClient, *accessToken)